Common cyber attacks

 Reflection and amplification

 In a DHCP poisoning attack a malicious device impersonates a legitimate DHCP server and offers IP addresses to clients.
 The spurious DHCP server leases a useful IP address to the target device, in the correct subnet, with the correct mask, but assigns its own IP address as the default gateway.
-Once a client accepts the attacker's offer, their communication gets routed through the attacker's device, allowing them to potentially eavesdrop on traffic, steal data, redirect the user to malicious websites, or tamper with (damage) or alter the captured traffic.
-Mitigation: DHCP snooping.
+Once a client accepts the attacker's offer, their communication gets routed through the attacker's device, allowing them to potentially eavesdrop on traffic, steal data, redirect the user to malicious websites, or damage or alter captured traffic.

 A further illustration of the DHCP poisoning attack (also covering DHCP snooping configuration and verification): A spurious DHCP server and a malicious MITM